highpreef/HDL_Microprocessor/README.md

 # HDL_Microprocessor
-Microprocessor architecture coded in Verilog, targetted at the Basys 3 FPGA.
+Fully functional microprocessor coded in Verilog HDL, targetted at the Basys 3 FPGA.
+Features a RISC-esque ISA.